gartempe/MacOS-Thinkpad-Yoga-12/README.md

 So if you find a good price opportunity on Lenovo's BCM94352Z card, you can go for it on Yoga 12 ;) *This is not the case for every laptops*

+##### WIFI alternative :
 While waiting for the internal wifi replacement card to arrive, I've used a USB wifi key TP-Link TL-WN725N.
 Mine is TL-WN725N **V2** (and V3 does also work).
 It works pretty well, while it's limited to Wifi-N (one band) at 150Mbps and occupy one of the two USB port available on this laptop.
 Note: for V2 of this adapter TP-Link recommnends the specific V2 of its driver.
-The V2 driver is unstable as hell, use instead V3 driver even for a V2 adapter (it works pretty well).
+But the V2 driver is unstable as hell, use instead V3 driver even for a V2 adapter (it works pretty well).
 Driver URL: https://www.tp-link.com/us/download/TL-WN725N_V3.html